anuragt96/JS_practice/README.md

 7. Write a program in JavaScript to check the data type of a variable.
 8. Write a program in JavaScript to negate a boolean value.
 9. Write a program in JavaScript to find square and cube of a number.
-10.Write a program in JavaScript to check if a number is even or odd.
+10. Write a program in JavaScript to check if a number is even or odd.

 ## 📌 Conditions (If/Else, Switch)